Chest (journal)

 Chest is a peer-reviewed medical journal covering chest diseases and related issues, including pulmonology, cardiology, thoracic surgery, transplantation, breathing, airway diseases, and emergency medicine.
-The journal was established in 1935.
-It is the official journal of the American College of Chest Physicians which publishes the journal.
+The journal was established in 1935 and is published by the American College of Chest Physicians.
 The editor-in-chief is Peter Mazzone (Cleveland Clinic Respiratory Institute).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2021 impact factor of 10.262.